PyO3/pyo3/guide/src/memory.md

 a strict memory model with concepts of ownership, borrowing, and lifetimes, where memory is freed at predictable points in program execution.
-Python has a looser memory model in which variables are reference-counted with shared, mutable state by default, a global interpreter lock (GIL) is needed to prevent race conditions, and a garbage collector is needed to break reference cycles.
+Python has a looser memory model in which variables are reference-counted with shared, mutable state by default.
+A global interpreter lock (GIL) is needed to prevent race conditions, and a garbage collector is needed to break reference cycles.
 Memory in Python is freed eventually by the garbage collector, but not usually in a predictable way.